 There are many ways to invest – ISAs, pensions, stocks & shares and even plain old savings accounts - and we often get asked by our clients “which one is best?”
 Well, the answer obviously depends on your specific circumstances, but from a tax perspective there is usually a clear winner.

-Let’s assume you have £10,680 (your annual ISA allowance) to invest each year.
+Let’s assume you have £10,680 to personally invest each year.
 You save for a period of 20 years and you are a 40% tax payer during that time.
 Let's assume you get 5% per annum investment return (wherever you invest).

 What you get back can be significantly affected by the tax treatment of different investments.
 Here is a summary of how some of the main options compare:

 |Investment Type||Fund at the end of 20 years (after tax)|